alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 - data preprocessing (cleansing, normalization etc.)
 - training with data
 - model registration
-- deploy to the compute resources
+- deploy to the compute resources (ACI, AKS)

--
+With new data coming in, we follow same process with new data (we call it test dat

 ![](https://github.com/rnlduaeo/alibaba/blob/master/4.JPG?raw=true)